Peak-window review

 Compare practical route, awareness, warning, and visibility responses against the real congestion pattern instead of general warehouse advice.

-Define one staging or dispatch area, one owner, and one success measure so the first project stays testable and commercially useful.
+Define one staging or dispatch area, one owner, one clear measure of success so the first project stays testable and actually useful.

-Use the AI page when the team is already evaluating monitoring around outbound-window congestion, temporary staging pressure, and fast-changing route conflict.
+Check out the AI page if the team is already evaluating monitoring around outbound-window congestion, temporary staging pressure, and fast-changing route conflict.

 Open the AI pageUse the checklist when the dispatch issue is real but the team still needs cleaner peak-window, staging, and route inputs before a live review.

-Open loading-bay pageUse the site-survey page when the team is ready to turn dispatch risk into a formal first engagement.
+Open loading-bay pageUse the site-survey page when you're ready to turn dispatch risk into a proper first look at your site.

-Open warehouse sector pageUse the checklist to gather route, staging, and visibility detail before a review or survey call.
+Open warehouse sector pageGrab the checklist to pull together route, staging, and visibility detail before a review or survey call.

 Start with the period where route conflict and congestion are already visible.
 That usually creates the cleanest first decision.